bysom/picturemap/README.md

 git clone https://github.com/Turbo87/leaflet-sidebar.git
 cd ..
 ```
-Under ./pics should be your pictures.
+./pics must be the path to your pictures.
 Change it.

 ```
 rm pics